jnarcher/sweeper/README.md

 To reveal a square, use the space bar.
 Pressing the reveal key on an already revealed square will reveal all surrounding unflagged squares (use with caution).

 Press `q` or `ctrl+q` to quit at any time.

+## Attributions

+Sweeper was built using the [Bubble Tea TUI framework](https://github.com/charmbracelet/bubbletea), which provided the tools to create an intuitive and responsive terminal interface.
+Special thanks to the Charm team for their excellent framework.